Queen Mary research account management is provided by the JRMO through the Worktribe system.

-The JRMO offers a comprehensive range of financial services.
-This page contains guidance on how we can help you set up an account, ensure that expenditure against your account is dealt with efficiently, provide you with budget information, and close down completed grants.
+The JRMO offers a comprehensive range of services to support its researchers in Worktribe.
+This page contains guidance on how we can help you set up your financial account, ensure that expenditure against your account is dealt with efficiently, provide you with budget information, and close down completed grant accounts.

 If your project directly employs a member of staff, then that member of staff will be paid from the staff, medical or nursing budget lines.